wg-osr/walkerga.github.io/pages/monster-lexicon.md

 **Attacks:** Each round, a monster can perform a certain number of actions listed.
 Of course context might call for new ones at the referee's discretion.

 <ins>Actual Attack.</ins> A melee attack hits an adjacent target, a melee attack with reach can hit targets behind adjacent ones, a short range means within 1 turn of movement, a ranged attack means far.
-Damage is listed in the sats above.
-When an attack has (2x) in it, it means the attack does twice the number of damage dices.
+Damage (x) is listed in the sats above.
+When an attack has (2x) in it, it means the attack does twice the number of damage dices. <ins>Recharge 2/6.</ins> means that the creature has a 2/6 chance each round to be able to use the ability again.

 ---